Xyntopia/rumoca/wasm/README.md

-# Compile rumoca to web assembly
+# Rumoca WebAssembly (WASM)

+This directory contains the WebAssembly (WASM) build of Rumoca.
-Rumoca can be configured to compile to a WASM target which enables it to be used in the browser without any other dependencies.
+The WASM target allows Rumoca to run in the browser without additional native dependencies.

-TODO: update for npm-based inclusion
+> **TODO:** Document npm-based inclusion and usage (e.g., `import` from the published npm package).

+## Usage Example (Browser / ESM)

 ```javascript
 import init, { compile, render_template } from './pkg/rumoca.js'